alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

-# Keep Camera After Death - mod for Content Warning
+# Keep Camera After Death - Mod for Content Warning

 You no longer need to fear your crew's ineptitude!